Every NFL Game Rescheduled Due to COVID-19

 Week 4

-Pittsburgh Steelers @ Tennessee Titans: re-scheduled for Sunday, Oct.
-25 (Week 7)
+- Pittsburgh Steelers @ Tennessee Titans: moved from Sunday, Oct.
+4 to Sunday, Oct.
+25 (Week 7) due to multiple positive COVID-19 test results from the Titans.

+- New England Patriots @ Kansas City Chiefs: moved from Sunday, Oct.
+4 to Monday, Oct.
+5 due to positive COVID-19 test results from both teams.

 Week 5